wen10-git/CAP-research/README.md

 │  └── Predicted/ #Predicted results of conformational motion after HF-site masking.

 Conformation_motion_prediction_(modified).7z
-#The results of predicting the conformational motion of three CAP genes through our modified pipeline.
+#The raw results of predicting the conformational motion of three CAP genes through our modified pipeline.

 FrustrationData&Rosetta-energy/   # Raw data from Rosetta and Frustratometer calculations.
 │  │